Treatment for Headache and Migraine

 Botulinum toxin is administered with a very fine needle into the forehead muscles.
 It relaxes these muscles and so helps relieve tension headache and migraine.

 The treatment takes approx 15 minutes, and the benefits can last 4-5 months.
-The side effects are slight temporary redness at the injection sites and occasional minor bruising.
+The side effects are slight temporary redness at the injection sites and occasionally minor bruising.

 Botulinum toxin has been approved as a preventive treatment for chronic migraine by UK drug regulators (MHRA) in 2010.